arduino/docs-content/content/hardware/05.nicla/boards/nicla-vision/tutorials/nicla-vision-imu/content.md

 ## IMU (Inertial Measurement Unit)

-An IMU is a component that exists of different sensors that records data such as specific force, angular rate, orientation.
-The Nicla Visions IMU has a **gyroscope** and a **accelerometer.** On the image below you can see exactly where on the board the IMU is located.
+An IMU is a component that consists of different sensors and can record data such as specific force, angular rate, orientation.
+The Nicla Visions IMU has a **gyroscope** and a **accelerometer.** On the image below you can see exactly where the IMU is located on the board.

 ![Placement of IMU on the Nicla Vision](assets/nicla-vision-imu.png)

 ### Accelerometer & Gyroscope

 An accelerometer is an electromechanical device used to measure acceleration forces.
-Such forces may be static, like the continuous force of gravity or, as is the case with many mobile devices, dynamic to sense movement or vibrations.
+Such forces may be static, like the continuous force of gravity, or, as in the case of many mobile devices, dynamic to sense movement or vibrations.

 ![Illustration of Nicla Vision accelerometer axis.](assets/nicla_vision_acceleration.png)

 A gyroscope sensor is a device that can measure and maintain the orientation and angular velocity of an object.
-Gyroscopes are more advanced than accelerometers, as they can measure the tilt and lateral orientation of an object, whereas an accelerometer can only measure its linear motion.
+Gyroscopes are more advanced than accelerometers, since they can measure the tilt and lateral orientation of an object, whereas an accelerometer can only measure its linear motion.
 Gyroscope sensors are also called "Angular Rate Sensors" or "Angular Velocity Sensors".
 Measured in degrees per second, angular velocity is the change in the rotational angle of the object per unit of time.

 ![Illustration of Nicla Vision gyroscope axis.](assets/nicla_vision_gyroscope.png)

-In this tutorial, we will use the gyroscope as an indicator for the direction of the force that is applied to the board.
-We will also use the accelerometer as a "level" that will provide information about the position of the board.
-With this application we will be able to read what the relative position of the board is, as well as the degrees by tilting the board up, down, left or right.
+In this tutorial, you will use the gyroscope as an indicator for the direction of the force that is applied to the board.
+You will also use the accelerometer as a "level" that will provide information about the position of the board.
+With this application you will be able to read what the relative position of the board is as well as its orientation, by tilting the board up, down, left or right.
 The results will be visible through the Serial Monitor.

 ## Instructions

 ### Setting up the Arduino IDE

 Make sure the latest Nicla Core is installed in the Arduino IDE. **Tools > Board > Board Manager...**.
-Here we need to look for the **Arduino Mbed OS Nicla Boards** and install it.
-Now we need to install the library needed for the IMU.
-Go to **Tools > Manage libraries..**, and search for **Arduino_LSM6DS3** and install it.
+Here you need to look for the **Arduino Mbed OS Nicla Boards** and install it.
+Now you have to install the library needed for the IMU.
+Go to **Tools > Manage libraries..**, search for **Arduino_LSM6DS3** and install it.

 ### IMU Sketch

 The full sketch can be found at the end of the **Instructions** section.
 Upload the sketch to the board.

-To use the IMU we first include the library.
-To make it easier with the values from the IMU, we create a variable for each axis.
+To use the IMU you first need to include the library.
+To simplify the values coming from the IMU, you can create a variable for each axis.

 ```arduino
 #include <Arduino_LSM6DSOX.h>